-Retinitis Pigmentosa (RP) is a cluster of genetic sicknesses that affect the retina’s aptitude to respond to light.
-This congenital degenerative disease causes a slow loss of vision, commencement with reduced night vision and loss of peripheral (side) vision.
-If untreated, ultimately blindness results.
-The retina is the layer of light-sensing cells lining the back of your eye that translates light rays into nerve impulses.
-The impulses are sent via the optic nerve to your brain, where they are recognized as images.
-With RP, cells in the retina called rods and cones die.
-With maximum types of RP, rods- which are chiefly in the outer regions of the retina and are accountable for our outlying and night vision, degenerate first.
-When the retina’s more centrally-located conduits are affected, the outcome is loss of color perception and central (reading) vision.
+Retinitis Pigmentosa (RP) is a group of genetic sicknesses that affects the power of our retina to respond to light.
+This degenerative disease is the major causes behind loss of vision which is definitely slow but still it does happen.
+The commencement happens with starting to feel a significant reduction in night vision as well as loss of peripheral vision.
+If it goes untreated then you might end up with ultimately blindness, which will be quiet troublesome.
+The retina is the part of the eye that has sensing cells lined up at the back of your eye that can very well translate the light rays into actionable nerve impulses.
+These are the impulses that are sent out via the optic nerve to your brain, this is where a clear recognition is possible that makes it possible for us to identify images.
+With RP, the cells present in the retina which are called rods and cones tend to die.
+With the maximum types of RP, the rods- that are chiefly situated in the outer part of the retina and are the one that are accountable for all the outlying and night vision, are the ones to degenerate first.
+When the retina’s centrally-located conduits are the ones to be affected, the outcome is usually the loss of color which happens to be perception and the central vision.

 Stem cell treatment

 The symptoms of the disorder can be relieved with utilizing the power of stem cells and also happens to give new optimism to the people who are suffering from this ailment.
 This is done by improving their efficacy.
 Patients who tend to suffer from diverse eye related disorders are the ones to be well treated by implanting the stem cells via retrobulbar or some other effective mode which works well and helps obtain a maximum retrieval.
 We are very vigilant and wish to contribute towards this new technology by employing impressive prospects of stem cells in treating several diseases.